h4cktivist/h4cktivist/README.md

 I'm currenty work with such frameworks as Django, Flask and a little ExpressJS.
 With my projects I often use SQLite3, PostgreSQL and not so often MongoDB databases.
 Can deploy website on Heroku or other hosting, also handle with Docker.

 You can watch some of my projects below.
-Also you cam visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)
+Also you can visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)

 ![GIF with cat to attract attention](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)